lisandromilocco/lisandromilocco.github.io/index.md

 ---
 ## Evolutionary-developmental dynamics

-How has evolution generated the extraordinary diversity of life on Earth?
-At the heart of this question lies evolvability—the ability of organisms to generate variation.
+**How has evolution generated the extraordinary diversity of life on Earth?** At the heart of this question lies *evolvability*—the ability of organisms to generate variation.
 I am interested in understanding what determines evolvability and how we can use this understanding to predict evolution.

-To understand evolvability, I focus on development—the dynamic process by which variation in genetic and environmental factors gives rise to differences in morphology, physiology, and behavior.
+To understand evolvability, I focus on *development*—the dynamic process by which variation in genetic and environmental factors gives rise to differences in morphology, physiology, and behavior.
 By applying computational and mathematical tools of dynamical systems theory to development, I aim to uncover the principles that govern evolvability and shape the evolutionary potential of organisms.

 I am an Assistant Professor at the [Department of Zoology, Stockholm University](https://www.su.se/department-of-zoology/) and a [DDLS Fellow](https://www.scilifelab.se/data-driven/) at [SciLifeLab](https://www.scilifelab.se/).